Summer Programs

 Questions?
 Email us at journalism@austin.utexas.edu

-Welcome from Verne Lundquist Sports Journalism Camp Director, Kevin Robbins
+Welcome from Program Director Kevin Robbins

 Hello, sports fans!

 With noted Michigan State University artist-in-residence Mike Castellucci, campers learn to build high-quality iPhone stories — something they can take home with them; share with their family, teachers and friends; and include in their portfolios.
-We essentially spend our entire time learning and doing real-world sports journalism (well, when we’re not playing sports trivia, eating cookies from Insomnia or ice cream from Amy’s, taking a supervised night-time tour of campus or having a pizza party with a publish sports-book author, that is).
+We essentially spend our entire time learning and doing real-world sports journalism (well, when we’re not playing sports trivia, eating cookies from Insomnia or ice cream from Amy’s, taking a supervised night-time tour of campus or having a pizza party with a published sports-book author, that is).

 We say about the University of Texas that what starts here changes the world.
 We build our sports camp to change a life.